lukemorales/gobarber-2020/server/README.md

 ## Initial Steps

-There are a few steps to be able to configure the database in this API, first make sure you have installed it:
+There are a few steps to be able to setup the database for this API, first, make sure you have installed:

 - [Docker](https://docs.docker.com/engine/install/)
 - [Docker Compose](https://docs.docker.com/compose/install/)

-First, create a file called `.env` with the following command:
+Then, create a file called `.env`, it will store some settings for the database and the API, using the following command:

 ```bash
 cp .env.example .env